Sabrine Le Marchand

-What you love about CSM and why you’d recommend it?
+What do you love about CSM and why would you recommend it?

 I am starting to be really nostalgic about my time at CSM all of a sudden.
 What I truly loved about CSM are the people.
 I have built up some of my strongest and most beautiful friendships, while studying at CSM, as well as, a solid professional network.
 CSM is a big family, our tutors have remained always very close to us even after graduation and they still give us advice and feedback now in a higher professional level.
 Where else would you find that?
 Nowhere!

-What you (and others) hope to go on to do /what you are doing now?
+What do you hope to go on to do, what are you are doing now?

 The options are wide, people in my class wanted to become journalists, TV presenters, stylists, photographers, art directors, set designers, film directors amongst many other possibilities when they first joined the course.
 All students come with strong expectations in regards to the future when they first joined Central Saint Martins.
 Yet, we learnt to manage these expectations throughout the course of our studies.
 During the last term of our second year, our course tutor organised a series of lectures from people within the industry, who explained and discussed their roles with students.
 In addition to these valuable lectures, students who have opted for the year out in the industry came closer to know what they want and identify what they are good at.